Shelaine Maxfield, Founder, President, and Board Chair

 Betsy received her PhD in Special Education from the University of Utah, her MSW from the University of Denver, and her BSW from the University of Wyoming.
 She is a licensed clinical social worker and certified sex therapist.
 She loves the outdoors, travel, reading, and spending time with her family and ridiculously spoiled dogs.

-Abe Young, Director of Finance and Administration
+Abe Young, Chief Financial Officer, Vice President of Administration

 Abe Young joined our team in 2017 and quickly augmented our administrative resource capacity toward a world-class standard.
 Abe is passionate about using his strengths to increase organizational effectiveness and efficiency.
 His extensive background in audit and assurance services for higher education, healthcare, and nonprofit organizations enable our fiscal planning and execution to reach the highest standards.
-Abe’s leadership contributed to The Younique Foundation receiving the GuideStar Gold Seal of Transparency for nonprofit organizations.
+Abe’s leadership contributed to The Younique Foundation receiving the GuideStar Platinum Seal of Transparency for nonprofit organizations.

 With over 25 years of accounting and audit experience, Abe offers our donors, survivors, and staff the confidence that The Younique Foundation’s resources are used with intention and align to the success of our mission.
 His experience with domestic and international organizations continues to help our expansion efforts to offer support to survivors across the world.